eecs394-spr15/UTI/README.md

 >```bash
 $git clone https://github.com/eecs394-spr15/UTI.git
 >```
+3. You have to create a [Parse account](https://www.parse.com/signup) to store the data.
+4. Make sure you never include your master key in any binary.

+>*Keys: Put cloudcode/config/global.json into their GLOBAL gitignore settings and remove the global.json file from all your github repos.*

-3. In case you wish to run the codes on a simulator, you can run the following command in the corresponding directory `$ steroids connect`
+Note: In case you wish to run the codes on a simulator, you can run the following command in the corresponding directory `$ steroids connect`
 *If Steroids asks for an update, you can run this command before connecting to Steroids* `$ steroids update`
-4. Finally you can run simulator on your computer or download **AppGyver Scanner** in the App Store on your mobile side.
+ Finally you can run simulator on your computer or download **AppGyver Scanner** in the App Store on your mobile side.

-## Building

-1. You have to create a [Parse account](https://www.parse.com/signup) to store the data.
-2. Make sure you never include your master key in any binary.

-*Keys: Put cloudcode/config/global.json into their GLOBAL gitignore settings and remove the global.json file from all your github repos.*

-## Deployment
+## DEPLOYMENT

 For both Andriod and iOS,
 >Follow the [Supersonic deployment instructions](http://docs.appgyver.com/tooling/build-service/build-settings/deploying-to-cloud/).